mwolson/emacs-shared/doc/install.md

 ## Install Emacs

-The recommended version is Emacs 25.1.
+The recommended version is Emacs 26.3.
 The recommended installers for each OS are:

 *Windows*

-- Download `emacs-25.1-2-x86_64-w64-mingw32.zip` from [ftp.gnu.org](http://ftp.gnu.org/gnu/emacs/windows/).
+- Download `emacs-26.3-x86_64.zip` from [ftp.gnu.org](http://ftp.gnu.org/gnu/emacs/windows/emacs-26/).
-- Unzip the `emacs-*-mingw32.zip` file to `C:\Program Files (x86)` and then rename the `emacs-*-mingw32` folder to just `Emacs`.
-When done, you should verify that a file named `C:\Program Files (x86)\Emacs\bin\runemacs.exe` exists.
+- Unzip the `emacs-*.zip` file to `C:\Program Files` and then rename the `emacs-*` folder to just `Emacs`.
+When done, you should verify that a file named `C:\Program Files\Emacs\bin\runemacs.exe` exists.
 - If you change the location, you may want to update the `my-system-paths` option later.

 *macOS*

- - Download the "official-icon" build from [the Mitsuharu Yamamoto Emacs Mac Port](https://github.com/railwaycat/homebrew-emacsmacport/releases/tag/emacs-25.1-mac-6.1).
+ - Download the non-Spacemacs build from [the Mitsuharu Yamamoto Emacs Mac Port](https://github.com/railwaycat/homebrew-emacsmacport/releases/tag/emacs-26.3-mac-7.7).
  - Open the zip file and drag the Emacs icon over to the Applications folder.

 *Ubuntu*

-Install the `emacs25` package if it's available.
+Install the `emacs26` package if it's available.
 If it's not available, [build it manually](http://ubuntuhandbook.org/index.php/2016/09/install-gnu-emacs-25-1-in-ubuntu-16-04/).

 ## Inconsolata Font